-The pros and cons of different test locations
+The pros and cons of different ways of user testing

 The location of your user test has a major influence on the results of the test because every location has it’s pros and cons.